peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Thread safety</b>

 Instances of this class are immutable, so they are inherently safe for use by multiple threads.
-Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which only checks if each side of the operator is the same instance).
+Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which might only check if each side of the operator is the same instance).

 <b>Comparison considerations</b>